-• Manage for a variety of timber and non-timber products while protecting other values that provide community benefits, such as water, recreation and trails, viewscapes, wildlife and biodiversity, carbon sequestration, and spirituality.
+Manage for a variety of timber and non-timber products while protecting other values that provide community benefits, such as water, recreation and trails, viewscapes, wildlife and biodiversity, carbon sequestration, and spirituality.

-Since beginning operations the AVCF has harvested m3 of timber and replanted x trees.
+Since beginning operations up to the end of 2014 the AVCF has harvested 80,566 m3 of timber and replanted 138,000 trees.